Railf/Vacayzen/README.md

 python3 SubmitToSWBSA.py
 ```

-Automate submissions to a form.
+Automate submissions to an online form.
 Submissions to this form would take three people multiple hours, at least one day a week.
-This is now handled via script, and completes execution in minutes.
+This is now handled with this script, and completes execution in minutes.

 ## GetSubmissionsSWBSA.py